marcist/marcist/README.md

-- 👋 Hi, I’m @marcist
+- 👋 Hi, I’m @marcist just a tech, a hobbyist and more
-- 👀 I’m interested in playing musical instrument
+- 👀 I’m interested in playing musical instrument, photography and cats&dogs
-- 🌱 I’m currently learning git
+- 🌱 I’m continously learning.
+Willing to learn.
+Educate me pls...
 - 💞️ I’m looking to collaborate on my future projects
-- 📫 How to reach me ...
+- 📫 How to reach me?
+email: marcis.me@outlook.com
+ig: @persy0w

 <!---
 marcist/marcist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.